-Now a Founding Director of Southgate & Sarabia Architects, Darren has 25 years of professional experience.
+Now a Founder and Director of Southgate & Sarabia Architects, Darren has 25 years of professional experience.
 A former Main Board Equity Director of a UK top 50 architectural practice, Darren was responsible for UK-wide business development, architectural design authoring and leadership of his studio teams to deliver award-winning projects.
 Practiced in the delivery of all RIBA stages, Darren’s projects range from billion pound masterplans for Universities and Developers to bespoke facilities for researchers and industrialists alike, strong in strategic thinking and planning through to detailed project execution.

 In his early career, PFI hospitals, prisons, schools, offices and residential, set his interest in cross sector knowledge transfer.
 For example, modern offices or industrial design informed new healthcare projects with faster forms of construction, whilst looking at new ways of appreciating healthcare architecture as ‘spiritually uplifting’, through the use of colour and texture, not readily seen before.
 Pioneering exploration has been at the heart of Darren’s work through both private and public commissions.